Answers to your most pressing questions about Mary’s Gone Crackers’ products.

 We do not ship internationally because it is very expensive; however we have distribution in a few other countries.

 On our cracker and cookie boxes, the expiration date and batch number are embossed onto the top flap of the box.
 On our pretzel bag, the expiration date and batch number are stamped in ink on the bottom right side of the bag.

-We currently make the crackers in 7 flavors: Original, Hot 'n Spicy Jalapeño, Super Seed, Caraway, Herb, Black Pepper, and Onion.
-There are 3 flavors of pretzels: Sea Salt, Chipotle Tomato, and Curry.
+We currently make the crackers in 7 flavors: Original, Jalapeño, Super Seed, Caraway, Herb, Black Pepper, and Onion.
+There are 3 flavors of pretzels: Sea Salt, Chipotle Tomato, and Everything.
 And we also have love Cookies!
 They currently are available in Ginger Snap, “N'Oatmeal” Raisin, Chocolate Chip and Double Chocolate.
 There are plans for more products in the future.